d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 output
 ```

-We remove the prediction bounding boxes of category -1 and visualize the results retained by NMS.
+We remove the prediction bounding boxes of class -1 and visualize the results retained by NMS.

 ```{.python .input}
 #@tab all